 How is this possible?

 In React, you can take advantage of Interfaces (or types) right away and use them for props and state definitions.
-TypeScript compilator will ensure that all of the necessary properties are delivered to the component and check that they have the correct types.
+TypeScript compilator will deliver (or ensure of that) all the necessary properties to the component.
+Later on, it will check that they have the correct types.

 So, TypeScript’s static type system lets us catch bugs in React components faster and earlier.